chadlaing/Panseq/README.md

 * 'coreGenomeThreshold' defines the number of the initial sequences that a segment must be found in to be considered part of the 'core' genome; multi-fasta files of a single sequence are treated as a single sequence.

 * 'runMode' can be either 'novel' or 'pan', for novel-region finding and pan-genome analyses respectively.

+* 'storeAlleles' if set to 1, will store the allele matching the query sequence for each of the genomes.

+* 'nameOrId' defaults to id and determines whether the individual locus ID string of numbers is output, or the name based on the query sequence in the files: pan_genome.txt core_snps.txt, binary_table.txt and snp_table.txt

 ##Detailed explanation of Panseq